 09 of 10

 The Springbrook and Natural Bridge sections can be accessed from the towns of Mudgeeraba or Nerang; the Numinbah section through Nerang and north of the Natural Bridge section on the Nerang-Murwillumbah Rd; and the Mount Cougal section from Currumbin on the Currumbin Valley Rd to its end.
-Best to have a map for these national park access options.
+It is best to have a map for these national park access options.

 10 of 10